italohdc/italohdc.github.io/about.md

 permalink: /about/
 ---

+## Things I've worked on

+{% include about-cards.html %}

+---

 Undergraduate student in **Control and Automation Engineering** at **Federal University of Minas Gerais** ([UFMG {% include fa-icon.html id="university" %}](https://ufmg.br/international-visitors)).

 Participation in **international robotics competitions** (LARC and RoboCup), acting mainly in the development of autonomous robots, microcontroller programming and prototyping circuits.

 Experience as a **Scientific Initiation Scholar** in the field of **cooperative robotics**.

-{% include fa-icon.html id="lightbulb" add-class="fa-about" %} Interested in Robotics, Machine Learning, AI...
+{% include fa-icon.html id="lightbulb" add-class="fa-about" %} Interested in Robotics, Machine Learning, AI.

 ---

+## Timeline

 {% include fa-icon.html id="plane" add-class="fa-about" %} I just travelled the world with my robots, always trying to escape an endless maze, and for that I've earned some trophies...